 We read in Matthew 5:27-28: “You have heard that it was said, ‘You shall not commit adultery’; but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart.”
-Yeshua quotes the original commandment (“Do not commit adultery!”), follows it by the introductory phrase – “but I say to you” and stating the appropriate fence (“Don’t lust in your heart!”).
-Logic is simple: if one would not lust in his thoughts, he surely would not sin in his body.
+Yeshua quotes the original commandment (“Do not commit adultery!”), follows it by the introductory phrase - “but I say to you” and stating the appropriate fence (“Don’t lust in your heart!”).
+The logic is simple: if one would not lust in thought, surely one would not sin with one's body.

 Of course, Jesus was sometimes highly critical of Pharisaic fences, concerned that they sabotaged the deeper meaning of the Torah that Jesus rose to defend (Mark 7:14-23).
 Yet when asking whether Jesus also built "fences" around the Torah, we must respond in the affirmative - He absolutely did.